Mach Principle and a new theory of gravitation: Logical description of the theory

 \subsection{Rotation of background and Mach's principle}

-The discussions in the previous sections confirm that it is difficult to fix an inertial reference frame.
-As the acceleration is a relative measurement, it is not possible to fix a point with respect to which the acceleration of an inertial reference is measured.
-Therefore, Mach's logic for defining the inertial coordinate system can be taken into consideration.
-However, this logic creates some problems in the previous thought experiment.
-In the thought experiment the frame $K$ has been defined as inertial frame.
-So if there is an observer in the $K$ frame she will see that the background created by all the distant stars and galaxies is static or moves with a constant velocity.

-Let us consider that the all the background is static in the $K$ reference frame.
-The observer, who is sitting in the $K'$ reference frame, will see that the background stars and galaxies etc are rotating in her reference frame.
-Therefore, according to Mach's principle, just by observing the rotational motion of the background objects she can conclude that Newtons laws or Euclidean geometry cannot be applied to her coordinate frame because she has some acceleration.
+In the previous thought experiment Einstein considered that $K$ is an inertial reference frame.
+However, there is no way to define the inertial reference frame unless we consider Mach's proposal of measuring the acceleration with respect to distant stars.
+This leads to a conceptual problem in the thought experiment.
+If there is an observer in the $K$ frame she will see that the entire background created by the distant stars and galaxies etc. is static.
+However, the observer in the $K'$ reference frame, finds that the background stars and galaxies etc are rotating in her reference frame.
+Therefore, according to Mach's principle, just by observing the rotational motion of the background objects she can conclude that Newtons laws or Euclidean geometry are not applicable to her coordinate frame because she has some acceleration.

-Now let the entire background start rotating in such a way that the observer in the $K'$ reference frame finds herself in a static position with respect to the distant stars.
-Obviously, the observer who is sitting in the $K$ reference frame will see that the background stars are rotating.
-Therefore, even though the observers at the $K$ or $K'$reference frame have done nothing they will find that their definition for the inertial reference frame gets flipped.
+Let us extend the above thought experiment.
+Suppose, the entire background starts rotating in such a way that the observer in the $K'$ reference frame finds herself in a static position with respect to the distant stars and the observer in the $K$ reference frame finds that background stars starts rotating in her reference frame.
+Therefore, even though the observers at the $K$ or $K'$ reference frame have done nothing, her definition for the inertial reference frame gets flipped.
 According to Machian concept about an inertial frame, in this present situation the $K'$ reference frame will be an inertial frame and $K$ will become a non inertial reference frame.
-Hence, the Newton's laws and Euclidean Geometry will be applicable in the $K'$ frame and the $K$ frame will behave in a completely different way.
+Hence, the Newton's laws and Euclidean Geometry will hold in the $K'$ frame but not in $K$.

-Now, in accordance with the example, the coordinate frame $K$ is fixed and $K'$ is rotating with respect to the background, which causes the space-time to curve in $K'$ reference frame and the Euclidean geometry cannot be applied in the $K'$ frame but can be applied in the $K$ frame.
-Then the background starts rotating which makes the $K'$ reference frame fixed with respect to the background and $K$ reference frame moving.
-Hence, the $K'$ reference frame becomes an inertial reference frame.
-But the space-time in the $K'$ reference frame was curved previously as it was a non inertial frame.
-Therefore, there should be some mathematical mechanism, which can make a curved space-time flat and a flat space-time curved, when the background rotates.